-Hypocalcemia is a lower level of calcium in the blood than is normal.
-Calcium is a mineral that is needed for bone health, muscle movement, and healthy nerves.
+Hypocalcemia is when there is not enough calcium in the blood.
+Calcium is a mineral needed for healthy bones, muscles, and nerves.

-An illness or treatment can change how the body absorbs, balances, or keeps calcium.
-This can lead to hypocalcemia.
-Calcium levels in the body are affected by a number of things such as:
+Hypocalcemia is caused by problems in how the body absorbs, balances, or keeps calcium.
+Calcium levels are affected by many things such as:

 - Previous thyroid surgery